-Comprehensive plans are the foundational policy documents that reflect a community's priorities and values regarding development and local resources.
-Solar energy resources are an increasingly valuable local resource.
-Solar development can bring environmental and economic benefits to a community through clean energy production, creation of local jobs and revenue, and improved property values.
-Communities are acknowledging this valuable resource and incorporating support and guidance for solar energy development into comprehensive plans, sending a strong message of commitment to sustained growth in the solar energy sector.
+Comprehensive plans are the foundational policy document reflecting a community's priorities and values regarding development and local resources.
+Solar energy resources are an increasingly valuable local resource - solar development can bring environmental and economic benefits to a community through clean energy production, creation of local jobs and revenue, and improved property values.
+Communities are acknowledging this valuable resource and incorporating support and guidance for solar energy development into comprehensive plans, sending a strong message of commitment for sustained growth in the solar energy sector.